SCHOOL OF PHARMACY

 The PharmD curriculum prepares one to capably and confidently deliver pharmacy care in all practice settings.
 Students engage with faculty in large and small classes, labs and guided simulations.
 Introductory Pharmacy Practice Experiences (IPPE), scheduled during the first three years of the program, and Advanced Pharmacy Practice Experiences (APPE) in the fourth year allow students to gain real-world supervised experience as members of the healthcare team.
 Students are introduced to a variety of environments to help them decide on their first step in their pharmacy career.

 Specialization can mean differentiation in the job market.
-Elective tracks in Clinical Trials, Drug Safety, and Advanced Clinical Practice allow students to customize their degree based on their interests.
-Earn credits toward a Master of Science degree in Global Clinical and Pharmacovigilance Regulations or a Master of Business Administration degree from the Fox School of Business and Management while completing the PharmD program.
+Elective tracks in Clinical Research, Drug Safety, Advanced Clinical Practice, and Community Pharmacy allow students to customize their degree based on their interests.

 An abundance of extracurricular activities complement academics.
 The School of Pharmacy hosts and supports student chapters of all major pharmacy associations, recurring professional and social events, clinical mission trips and other opportunities toward becoming a well-rounded professional.
 The School of Pharmacy Alumni Association is a built-in network committed to helping graduates assimilate in the professional world.